MauryIV/redux-store/README.md

 <a id="description"></a>
 ## Description
 This is an example of managing a global state using Redux, refactoring for Context API.
 Just slightly more elaborate for the last example.
+(Deployed Site)[https://redux-store-py7a.onrender.com]

 ## Table of Contents
 - [Title](#title)